TanirikaRoy/Moodify-Learning/README.md

 Also basic principles of Data frames and making CSV files were also learnt which came in very handy in the later half of the project.

 # Week 5-8: Music API
+This was the implementation part of the project.
+We were divided into teams:
+1. Music API
+2. Music Clustering
+3. Facial Recognition
+4. App Development

+I was a part of the Music API Team.
+I had 1 partner, Dhawal Singh